 Constitutional articles that unambiguously protected a right or phrased its implementation as a duty or obligation of the state were coded as guaranteed rights.
 We also coded a guarantee when constitutions declared violations of particular rights to be prohibited or illegal.

 Rights phrased in non-authoritative language or described as state objectives were categorized as aspirational protections.
 Examples of this occurred when the enforcement of a right was limited by the state’s resources or the constitution specified that the right could not be claimed in court.
-If the constitution only granted a right in the preamble, and did not specify that the preamble was an integral part of the constitution, we coded the right as an aspiration.
+If the constitution only granted a right in its preamble, and did not specify that the preamble was an integral part of the constitution, we also coded protection as aspirational.

-We also reviewed constitutions for any clauses that explicitly denied rights to a particular group or groups.
-These included any disqualifications for elected office, statements restricting rights on the basis of citizenship, or provisions that specifically denied women’s freedom of choice within marriage, for example.
+We also reviewed constitutions for any clauses that explicitly restricted or denied rights to a particular group or groups.
+These included, for example, denials of the rights of same-sex couples to marry, statements restricting rights on the basis of citizenship, and any disqualifications for elected office.

 Rights with Exceptions